RRMulvihill/Integrity/README.md

 Automatic Run:
 Integrity has the ability to run as a sheduled background task at user defined intervals.
-I have run into issues with Windows Task Sheduler creating a filelist but I have left the auto_run funcion in the program.
+I have run into issues with Windows Task Sheduler creating a filelist but I have left the auto_run function in the program.